mikhailsal/ai-proxy/README.md

 2.  **Set up environment variables:**
     ```bash
     cp .env.example .env
-    # Edit .env with your configuration
+    # Edit .env with your configuration, including optional HTTP_PORT if needed
     ```

 3.  **Run the service:**
     ```bash
     poetry run uvicorn ai_proxy.main:app --reload
     ```
-    The service will be available at `http://localhost:8123`.
+    The service will be available at `http://localhost:8123` (or your custom HTTP_PORT if configured).

 ### Docker Deployment (HTTP only)